exoad/gnsctf2021/README.md

 # Noot's Flat Earth Tavern
--Command: /flag but disabled because not admin
+-Command: /flag but disabled because not admin -finding the right command to give you access as either admin -finding an exploit to view as admin thus leading us to be able to view the flag via /flag

 # ez
 -due to "gets()" not being able to control buffer size, it should be assumed